vidbina/landing-page-templates/README.md

-# Landing Strip
+# Landing Pages

 This project contains a few layouts of landing pages that have been rewritten to make them usable.
-This was done because A/B testing is so much easier when one doesn't have to spend too much time redesigning pages and can just fill in the blanks on a layout that people are probably already familiar with, but even that is just an assumption.
+This was done because testing value propositions is so much easier when one does not have to spend too much time redesigning pages and can just fill in the blanks on a layout that people are probably already familiar with, but even that is just an assumption.

 The layouts have been inspired by landing pages that are currently out there and winning users over :trophy: but **none** of the code has been copied from